jintrone/ExperimentalDesignTutorial/01_scientific_method.md

    - **Clarity:** The statement should be clear and understandable without requiring additional explanation.
    - **Specificity:** It should be specific enough to guide the research, defining the scope without being too narrow or too broad.
    - **Relevance:** Highlights the significance of the problem and its implications for the field of study.

-3. **Steps to Crafting a Problem Statement:**
-   - **Identify the Issue:** Begin with broad research or observations and narrow down to a specific issue.
-   - **Explain the Impact:** Describe why this issue is a problem, who is affected, and the consequences if it is not addressed.
-   - **State Your Goal:** Clearly articulate what you hope to achieve by addressing this problem.

 ### Examples

 "Are sunflowers good?"